raspberrypilearning/dress-for-the-weather/worksheet2.md

  'wind': 2.76}
 ```

-- `cloudiness` is the % cloud cover.
+- `cloudiness` is the % cloud cover
-- `description` is a short description of the weather.
+- `description` is a short description of the weather
-- `humidity` is the % humidity.
+- `humidity` is the % humidity
-- `rain` is the mm of rainfall in the last 3 hours
+- `rain` is the mm of rainfall in the last three hours
 - `temperature` is the temperature in **Kelvin**.
-This is the same scale as Celsius but with 273 added.
+This is the same scale as Celsius but with 273 added
-- `wind` is the wind speed in kilometres per hour.
+- `wind` is the wind speed in kilometres per hour

 ## Choosing what to wear

 To finish off, your program will advise the user on what to wear.
 The function is going to contain a lot of conditional selection, but shouldn't need too much explaining.
-It's worth noting that the `rain` values have been divided by 3 to get the hourly rainfall.
+It's worth noting that the `rain` values have been divided by three to get the hourly rainfall.

-If you want to change the values to suit your own particular feelings about what to wear in different conditions, then feel free - you can be as creative as you want.
+If you want to change the values to suit your own feelings about what to wear in different conditions, then feel free; you can be as creative as you like.

 ```python
 def get_clothes(weather):